International Forest Garden / Food Forest Symposium

 exploring the current state and future prospects for these sustainable land-use systems

-Bringing together around 120 people from five continents, this unique event is the first to gather leading practitioners and researchers to share their knowledge, passion and hopes for the complex agroforestry systems called forest gardens, food forests, home gardens and multistrata systems.
+Bringing together people from five continents, this unique event is the first to gather leading practitioners and researchers to share their knowledge, passion and hopes for the complex agroforestry systems called forest gardens, food forests, home gardens and multistrata systems.

 These systems have existed in the subtropics and tropics for thousands of years, but in cooler climates the history is measured in decades and although great strides have been made, there is still a lot to learn and refine.